bcgov/public-cloud-techdocs/docs/aws-billing-and-cost-management-dashboard-via-quicksight.md

 Explore our comprehensive documentation to discover how to access and leverage these dashboards effectively, enabling you to manage your AWS environment strategically and sustainably.

-Make sure to read the Role-based access section below before [logging into the AWS billing and cost management dashboard](https://loginproxy.gov.bc.ca/auth/realms/public-cloud/protocol/saml/clients/amazon-qs).
+Make sure to read the role-based access section below before [logging into the AWS billing and cost management dashboard](https://loginproxy.gov.bc.ca/auth/realms/public-cloud/protocol/saml/clients/amazon-qs).

 ## Project set structure